nbicocchi/learn-microservices/modules/tools/slides/2 - Maven and Spring.md

 </properties>
 ```

-And this completes our Maven pom configuration.
+And this completes our Maven pom.xml configuration.
 As we can see, this is quite simple, but there’s still quite a lot here.
 Now let's run a simple build.
 We can do this via the IDE, or by using the command:

 ```
 $ mvn clean